manticoresoftware/manticoresearch/manual/english/Searching/Spell_correction.md

 options: N as option_name[, M as another_option, ...]
 ```

 These commands provide all suggestions from the dictionary for a given word.
 They work only on tables with [infixing](../Creating_a_table/NLP_and_tokenization/Wildcard_searching_settings.md#min_infix_len) enabled and [dict=keywords](../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#dict).
-They do not support `dict=keywords_32k`.
+They do not work on tables that use `dict=keywords_32k`.
 They return the suggested keywords, Levenshtein distance between the suggested and original keywords, and the document statistics of the suggested keyword.

 If the first parameter contains multiple words, then:
 * `CALL QSUGGEST` will return suggestions only for the **last** word, ignoring the rest.